mm6/ethereum-lab4-hardhat/README.md

 ```

-1. cd into the new directory named uniswap-v3 and install the most recent version of Hardhat.
+1. cd into the new directory named uniswap-v3 and install the 2.14.0 version of Hardhat.

 ```
 cd uniswap-v3

-npm install --save-dev hardhat@latest
+npm install --save-dev hardhat@^2.14.0

 ```
 2. Edit the file hardhat.config.js so that it contains the following content: